-The RCS Group uses external remuneration consultants who conduct a number of benchmarking exercises during the year in order to evaluate remuneration practices and measure job grades accurately to assist in establishing the correct market benchmarks.
-This is also done in partnership with the Corporate Remuneration team of BNP Paribas.
+The RCS Group uses external remuneration experts and tools in order to conduct a number of benchmarking exercises during the year in order to evaluate remuneration practices and measure job grades accurately to assist in establishing the correct market benchmarks.
+This is also done in partnership with the Corporate Remuneration team of BNPP.